Linda Amyot

 Linda Amyot (born June 28, 1958) is a Canadian writer living in the Lanaudière region of Quebec.

 Biography

-She was born in Joliette and earned a master's degree in literary studies at the Université du Québec à Montréal.
-During the 1980s and 1990s, Amyot published short stories in various Quebec literary magazines such as XYZ, Mœbius, Contre Ciel and Arcade.
-She works as an editor and as a writer of television documentaries and of audiovisual presentations for businesses.
+Linda Amyot was born in Joliette and earned a master's degree in literary studies at the Université du Québec à Montréal.
+During the 1980s and 1990s, she published short stories in various Quebec literary magazines such as XYZ, Mœbius, Contre Ciel and Arcade.
+She works as an editor and a writer of television documentaries and business audiovisual presentations.
 She also contributes to the literary magazine Nuit blanche.

-She helped create the À voix haute organization, which presents live performances by professional comedians of complete works or excerpts of works by Quebec authors.
+Amyot helped create the À voix haute organization, which presents live performances by professional comedians of complete works or excerpts of works by Quebec authors.
 In 2011, she received the Prix à la création artistique awarded by the Conseil des arts et des lettres du Québec.